nilsugungor/enter-cosmos/README.md

 - sepl_18.se1 (Planetary Data): Contains orbital data for planets from Mercury to Pluto.
 It is the backbone for calculating planetary degrees and sign placements.
 - semo_18.se1 (Lunar Data): Specifically designed to handle the Moon's complex orbital path.
 This allows for the precise calculation of the Moon sign and its house placement.
 - sefstars.se1 (Fixed Stars): Includes positional data for major fixed stars.
 In this project, it is specifically used to calculate the position of Regulus.
+- House System: The engine utilizes the Placidus House System, the most widely used and time-tested method in modern Western astrology.
+This ensures that the house placements in your report align with professional astrological standards.

 ## License
 - This project is for personal use and portfolio purposes.
 Data from Swiss Ephemeris is subject to their own licensing terms.